polyphony-chat/docs/docs/Overviews/core.md

 - Every user client has an own identity key pair, comprised of a public and a private key.
 The public key is cryptographically linked to the private key, meaning that this public key can not "fit onto" another private key.
-- Your Home Server attests to your key pairs, by creating a certificate for your public key, which it signs with its own secret, public/private key pair, and then sends to you.
+- Your home server attests to your key pairs, by creating a certificate for your public key, which it signs with its own secret, public/private key pair, and then sends to you.

 Now, there is a relationship between your identity and your home server, meaning that if a dispute were